A couple stands on a red rock ledge after sunset.

 • Star gaze for the Milky Way

-What is the cost of visiting Sedona?
-The cost during peak times is always more expensive, per typically tourist areas.
-A typical stay in Sedona can average $75-$500+ a night at a hotel or other rental.
-There are plenty of free camping spots in the area as well year round.
-Visiting during the least busy time of the year like early December, many home rentals as well as all of the hotels will be dramatically cheaper than during April for example.
-Depending where you are visiting from, it is still typically sunny and 60 degrees for the high, although the days are shorter and the nights do drop below freezing.
-If you’re coming down to Sedona from far up north, it will definitely still feel like an escape!
+The cost during peak times is always more expensive, per typical tourist areas.
+A stay in Sedona can average $200-$500+ a night at a hotel or other rental.
+There are some free camping spots in the area as well year round.
+Visiting during the least busy time of the year like early December, many home rentals as well as all of the hotels will be dramatically cheaper than during April.
+Depending where you are visiting from, it is still typically sunny and in the mid 50s for the high in winter, although the days are shorter and the nights do drop below freezing.
+If you’re coming down to Sedona from far up north, it will definitely still feel like an escape from the cold!
 Your average dinner in Sedona for two can average $60-$150.
-Some of our favorite restaurants that we recommend out are Javelina Cantina, The Hudson, Mariposa, Layla’s Bakery, Vino de Sedona and more!
+Some of our favorite restaurants that we recommend are Javelina Cantina, The Hudson, Mariposa, Layla’s Bakery, Vino de Sedona and more!

 • Wedding Attire